 Some filesystems, like Veritas, support snapshots.
 During the snapshot, the table must be locked.
 The proper steps to obtain a snapshot are:

-- From the mysql client, execute FLUSH TABLES WITH READ LOCK.
+- From the mariadb client, execute FLUSH TABLES WITH READ LOCK.
 The client must remain open.

 - From a shell, execute